bytecodealliance/wasmtime/docs/langref.rst

 Live range splitting
 --------------------

-Cretonne's register allocator assigns each SSA value to a register or a spill slot on the stack for its entire live range.
+Cranelift's register allocator assigns each SSA value to a register or a spill slot on the stack for its entire live range.
 Since the live range of an SSA value can be quite large, it is sometimes beneficial to split the live range into smaller parts.